nodetec/relayrunner/docs/server/firewall.md

 Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?
 ```

-If you successfully configured the rules for the incoming SSH connections, then enter `y` and press enter.
+If you successfully configured the rules for the incoming SSH connections, enter `y` and press enter.

 ## Check Status